 (2) To the extent that the procedure of the Costs Committee is not prescribed by the regulations or directed by WorkCover WA, the Costs Committee may determine its own procedure.

-[Section 270 inserted by No. 42 of 2004 s.
+[Section 270 inserted: No. 42 of 2004 s.
 130.]

 271. Determinations as to maximum costs